tinawng/Blog/content/posts/instant-chill-music.md

 I like breaking down big problems into smaller one but it's important to keep all the pieces in mind.
 Solving one part of a problem *smartly* can snowball *in a good way* for others parts of others problem.

-With that in ming, let's start *bottom-up* with the data.
+With that in mind, let's start *bottom-up* with the data.

 ## Album datas